collectionspace/Tools/node-cspace-scripts/README.md

 Node.js scripts for UC Berkeley CollectionSpace deployments.
 These scripts use the [collectionspace.js](https://github.com/ray-lee/collectionspace.js) library to perform operations on CollectionSpace records.

-# Installation
+## Installation

 Install [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/).

 Clone the [cspace-deployment/Tools](https://github.com/cspace-deployment/Tools) repository.
-In this example, the Tools repository will be placed in a directory named `CollectionSpace`.
+In this example, the everything will be done in a directory named `CollectionSpace`.

 ```
 cd CollectionSpace